Using TurboActivate with C#

 }

-Now we need to handle when the user clicks the Activate/Deactivate menu that you created earlier.
+Now we need to handle when the user clicks the Activate/Deactivate menu that you created.
 Scroll down to the "mnuActDeact_Click" function that Visual Studio generated for you.
 You can add code to Deactivate if the user is activated, or launch TurboActivate.exe if the user isn't activated:

 void mnuActDeact_Click(object sender, EventArgs e)